-Another important aspect of the blockchain technology are smart contracts.
-They refer to programs (algorithms) using the information contained in a blockchain to automatically fulfill an agreed upon procedure, such as a transaction or reporting.
-For instance, if a container has been loaded in a ship and that this event has been encoded in its bill of lading blockchain, then a smart contract can be used to automatically pay the terminal operator.
+Smart contracts are another important aspect of blockchain technology.
+They refer to programs (algorithms) using the information contained in a blockchain to automatically fulfill an agreed-upon procedure, such as a transaction or reporting.
+For instance, if a container has been loaded on a ship and this event has been encoded in its bill of lading blockchain, then a smart contract can be used to automatically pay the terminal operator.
 Smart contracts thus expand the usefulness of blockchains by providing a unique and enforceable document.